RomainTrm/YourCodeAsACrimeSceneExercices/Readme.md

 To identify the main developer of a module, we could look at the number of lines add, but it could promote some kind of "copy-paste Cowboys".
 Code Maat propose the `refactoring-main-dev` analysis to identify the developer who removed the more lines of codes as it is probably someone who takes an active part in module maintenance and refactoring.

-To identify the main developers: `maat -l hib_evo.log -c -git -a main-dev > main_devs.csv`
+To identify the main developers: `maat -l hib_evo.log -c git -a main-dev > main_devs.csv`
 We can now identify the main developer and his degree of ownership of both the hotspot and the modules it's coupled to.
 If those modules are all "owned" by the same person with a strong ownership, then it's ok from the organizational point of view.
 If it's "owned" by different people, we should consider several things: Are they on the same team?
 At the office or remotely?
 On the same time zone?

-To calculate individual contributions: `maat -l hib_evo.log -c -git -a entity-ownership`
+To calculate individual contributions: `maat -l hib_evo.log -c git -a entity-ownership`

 _Author note_: Git "Two commiters name" can influence results, always look at logs and take times to clean it up before running an analysis.